-California WaterFix itself involves the construction and operation of new water diversion facilities near Courtland to convey water from the Sacramento River through two tunnels to the existing state and federal pumping facilities near Tracy.
+The California WaterFix program involves the construction and operation of new water diversion facilities near Courtland to convey water from the Sacramento River through two tunnels to the existing state and federal pumping facilities near Tracy.
 In addition to other federal, state, and local approvals, California WaterFix requires changes to the water rights permits for the SWP and the federal Central Valley Project to authorize the proposed new points of water diversion and rediversion.

-Currently, the capital cost of the full California WaterFix Project is estimated at about \$17 billion for two tunnels.
-On February 6, 2018, due to difficulties in raising funds for the project, DWR announced that the project would initially be reduced in scope to a single tunnel, at cost of \$10.7 billion.
+The capital cost of the full California WaterFix Project is estimated at about \$17 billion for two tunnels.
+On February 6, 2018, due to difficulties in raising funds for the project, CDWR announced that the project would initially be reduced in scope to a single tunnel, at cost of \$10.7 billion.
 On April 10, 2018, MWD announced that it would provide the balance of the funds necessary to complete the original two-tunnel project.
+However, in his first State of the State address on February 12, 2019, Governor Gavin Newsom announced that he supports only the single-tunnel alternative.

-Eventually, SWP water supply reliability, quality, and delivered quantities and the overall health of the Delta may improve; however, it is unlikely that the costs for Delta improvements will be allocated to the State Water Contractors before 2020.
+Eventually, SWP water supply reliability, quality, and delivered quantities and the overall health of the Delta may improve upon implementation of either of the California WaterFix alternatives; however, it is unlikely that the costs for Delta improvements will be allocated to the State Water Contractors before 2025.